Address and Contact Information

 - Attend classroom events, plays, band and choral concerts.

 In accordance with Massachusetts law, each school will recite the Pledge of Allegiance and will observe a moment of silence at the start of the school day.
 School personnel will not require students participate during the Pledge of Allegiance and/or the moment of silence.
 In addition, students will not be required to provide a reason if they choose not to participate nor will disciplinary action occur.

-State law prohibits our releasing any information to anyone without the parent’s or guardian’s permission.
-This even includes allowing us to release the names, addresses, and telephone numbers of the students in a class to the PTO or to other parents or guardians who wish to share communications.
-Therefore, we seek your permission to allow the classroom teacher or office to release the name, address, and telephone number of your child to the PTO, room parents, and other parents or guardians.
+State law prohibits the release of student information to anyone without the permission of the parent/guardian.
+This even prohibits us from releasing the names, addresses, and telephone numbers of the students in a class to the PTO or to other parents/guardians who wish to contact you/your child for a variety of reasons.
+Therefore, we seek your permission to allow the classroom teacher or main office to release the name, address, and telephone number of your child to the PTO, room parents/guardians, and other parents or/guardians of children in your child’s class.
 If we do not hear from you to the contrary, we will consider this permission granted.
 Other records are not covered by this permission and will be released only with your specific written approval.

 Returned Check Policy